cassiozen/mithryn-ttrpg/README.md

 ## System Design Principles

+### Compact, Not Crunchy

+A compact system should be unified and consistent: a small number of mechanics that apply across many situations.
+Compact design avoids bloat and redundancy, but this does not mean stricly rules-light.
+Depth comes from how rules interlock, not from piling on subsystems.

 ### Player-Centered Dice

 I believe that players should always know what number they’re aiming for: This empowers informed decisions.
 Roll-under mechanics achieve this, but can feel alien since in virtually every dice game higher = better.